JhonatanFerrer/JK206/README.md

 This is achieved through a modular design PCB that can be used by itself to mount a macropad with up to 20 keys (5 of them can be exchanged for encoders); while with three PCBs you can mount a keyboard with up to 60 keys (3 of them can be encoders)

-The source code of the keyboard was written in CircuitPython using the KMK firmware, the microcontroller used is the Raspberry Pi Pico.
+The source code of the keyboard was written in CircuitPython using the <a href="https://github.com/KMKfw/kmk_firmware">KMK firmware</a>, the microcontroller used is the Raspberry Pi Pico.

 If you want to build your own JK206, go to the guide, where there will be the step-by-step to assemble and configure it